Content Marketing:

 Truist Bill Pay #1

 Boring products?
-No, in financial brand marketing there's only boring marketers.
+Only boring marketers.

 "Two words of relief: "Bills paid," says the feature headline.